electricant/electronics-libraries/README.md

 This folder holds all the libraries (symbols and layout files) for KiCad.

+Some libraries are contained as [submodules](https://github.blog/2016-02-01-working-with-submodules/).
+To have them synchornized issure `git clone --recursive` and `git submodule update --recursive` to update the modules as needed.

 ## spice-models

 This folders holds all the SPICE models I currently use.